 SEBI has classified mutual funds in five categories in India.
 Equity funds, funds that invest mainly in the stocks.
 Debt funds, funds that invest mainly in debt-related securities like bonds, G-sec, etc. Hybrid funds, the funds that invest both in the equities and the debt securities.
 Solution oriented funds.
 Other schemes which include Index funds/ETFs and Fund of Funds.
-These categories have multiple sub-categories under them, which will be explained in detail in this article.
+These categories have multiple sub-categories under them, which will be explained in this article.

 Equity Mutual Funds

 As the name suggests these funds invest majority potion in equity, i.e. stocks of listed companies and related securities.
 These are the most popular category of mutual funds.
 Any mutual fund in this category has at least 65% of total assets in equity.
 There are 11 sub-categories of equity mutual funds.

 1. Large Cap Mutual Funds: